JackGoulart/flask-api/README.md

 #  Flask rest-api with Flask-RESTful extension:

-## That api was developed by a course that I did on udemy:
+That api was developed through a course that I did on udemy:

-### I added a webapp SPA served over that Api to test when I used JS/ajax.
+I added a web app SPA served over that Api to test the endpoints.
+I used JS/ajax/XMLHttpRequest to send resquest.